 Transparent Operations.
 Traders see the same quotes despite the source they use.
 Every market participant has exactly the same data, which makes futures trading transparent.

 Deep Liquidity.
-Although the currency futures market cannot both have the same liquidity as the FX market, it is still significantly liquid, as it still derives quotes from the exchange rate from the enormous over-the-counter Forex market.
+Although the currency futures market cannot both have the same liquidity as the market, it is still significantly liquid, as it still derives quotes from the exchange rate from the enormous over-the-counter market.

 Currency Futures Cons: